Turkish School Uniform

 Secondary schools

 Secondary education in Turkey consists of Middle School and High School, each of which normally takes 3 years.
 A Middle School can be either on its own campus or annexed to a High School.
 In these schools, the system of one teacher for each class changes to a specialist teacher for each subject.
 Students can choose one foreign language from English, French or German.
-Religious Education lessons, depending on the present government’s policy, is often optional, and is actually a comparative study of religions rather than only of Islam.
+Religious Education lessons, depending on the present government's policy, is often optional, and is actually a comparative study of religions rather than only of Islam.
 The aims of these schools are to secure a level of general knowledge, develop an awareness of individual and community problems and to contribute to the economic, social and cultural growth of the country as well as preparing students for higher education.
 Anatolian, Science, Fine Arts, Vocational, Technical, Islamic Theological and Private High Schools are different from the general High Schools, but are still a part of the Secondary Education system.
 The Anatolian, Science and Private High Schools are the best and consequently most popular.
 In these schools there is an extra year (prep class) at the beginning to teach one foreign language and in the following years, all science lessons are taught in that foreign language.
 The education at this level is free of charge except at the private schools where an average fee is about US$3,000 per year.
-Students show respect for their teachers by addressing them "sir" or "teacher", or by standing up as a class when a teacher enters the classroom.
+Students show respect for their teachers by addressing them 'sir' or 'teacher', or by standing up as a class when a teacher enters the classroom.

 Uniforms

-Figure 3.--This engraving from a Turkish banknote shows Kemal Attaturk with school children--many wearing smocks.
+Figure 3.--This engraving from a Turkish banknote shows Kemal Atatürk with school children--many wearing smocks.
 It shows that the smock uniform for school children was adopted in a fairly early period of the Turkish Republic.
 Click on the image to see the full note.

 Styles